Everest Base Camp Trek - 14 Days

 • Mashed potatoes or potato curry

-Accommodation during EBC Trek 14 Days
+Accommodation during the Everest Trek

 Altitude Sickness and How to Avoid It?